dabeaz/curio/docs/reference.rst

 .. asyncfunction:: spawn(coro, daemon=False)

    Create a new task that runs the coroutine *coro*.
-Does not return to the caller until the new task has been scheduled and executed for at least one cycle.
 Returns a :class:`Task` instance as a result.
 The *daemon* option, if supplied, specifies that the new task will run indefinitely in the background.
 Curio only runs as long as there are non-daemonic tasks to execute.
 Note: a daemonic task will still be cancelled if the underlying kernel is shut down.

 .. asyncfunction:: current_task()